 - Sans serif

-If you’re mixing fonts, then the basic principle is that you want to use only one from each category.
+If you’re mixing fonts, the basic principle is to use only one from each category.
 (In the book, Williams talks about other ways to bring out the contrast in typography.)

 Using contrast will not only make your text look more exciting but help readers understand the text.

 Typography is fascinating and beautiful, and I always felt it was completely beyond my understanding.
 But Williams has given me some concrete tools that make me feel a bit better equipped to try things out.